Energy-Efficient Vacuum Supply in the Production of Windshields

 At its state-of-the-art manufacturing plant in Leingarten, Germany, Fuyao Europe

 produces ready-to-install glass windows for the automobile industry from raw glass.
-To
+To hold

 the windshields during the finishing process, Fuyao Europe opted for an exceptionally effective and efficient method of vacuum generation.